 8

 The Sidehillgouger says, “If you fall, fall slowly and enjoy the scenery on the way down.
-You may as well, because it’s not the fall that will hurt you just the sudden stop at the bottom.”
+You may as well, because it’s not the fall that will hurt you – just the sudden stop at the bottom.”

 In addition to the high peaks, the Canadian Rockies are also known for their many beautiful canyons and waterfalls.
 No matter how often a person sees a natural phenomenon, such as Maligne Canyon or Takakkaw Falls, one remains in awe.
 Thus the easily accessible canyons and waterfalls situated in or near the main valleys of the parks attract visitors accordingly